 1. What standard should an U. S. company use to set business practices when expanding into a new country overseas?

 According to French law, it is important to know if the worker was acting as an employee of the plant or as an independent contractor.
 If the worker was being supervised by an employee of the firm, then the worker who fell was legally an employee and therefore a responsibility of SB.
 If the worker was under no supervision by any employee and was independently determining the best methodology for assessing the work necessary and performing that work according to his own work procedures; then he was acting as an independent contractor and would be responsible for his own actions.
 If the worker was acting in accordance with instructions from independent contractor, then he would be the responsibility of the independent contractor and that contractor would be responsible for the legal liabilities resulting from the fall.

+Your answer doesn’t address the question.
+Also, each answer should come out of a theoretical base (or practice framework) so it is 1) an answer students can reproduce, and 2) instructors can see what your CI is trying. to teach

 2. What information do you think a company should use to assess whether they should use business practices that are not yet part of the local standard of business practices?

 There may be several points of view for an answer to this question.
+Good!
+Now, who supports each type of view point?
+What are the theories/authors/or frameworks that students can look to to help them answer the question?
 At any point in time, a firm may decide to perform more humanitarian actions than legally required as long as the performance of those actions does not then require the firm to continue in a more responsible role.
 In this case, SB is a startup company which has barely made a profit one year, lost money the second year and was breaking even by bottling the beverages of other manufacturers.
 They did not have any extra money to add to the benefits that the worker might get from the French state or from any insurance that might be covering him.
 Students should be encouraged to think about what actions could be taken by SB that could help the family of the worker that might not cost much money, but would be of some help or comfort to the family.
 A company that is able to find humanitarian activities to perform is a better community member and is likely to foster a better brand identity with its consumers.

 3. The worker was partially at fault since he did not follow safety procedures.
 What responsibility should a firm have in trying to make sure that safety procedures are being followed in France and in the U. S.?

 In the United States, there are often more safety regulations than in many other areas of the world.
-While in France, if the worker was an independent contractor or working for an independent contractor, he needed to follow the safety procedures of the state and country as well as the operational procedures of the independent contractor. (http://cooperator.com/articles/2313/1/A-Co-op-Lawyer-Discusses-Subcontractors/Page1.html).
+While in France, if the worker was an independent contractor or working for an independent contractor, he needed to follow the safety procedures of the state and country as well as the operational procedures of the independent contractor. (http://cooperator.com/articles/2313/1/A-Co-op-Lawyer-Discusses-Subcontractors/Page1.html).Great!
+Use APA to cite.
+Also, find more articles to support the paragraph, and all of the below answers.